Skip to main content

 Due to works on Ringwood Road progressing well, phase three works between Sea View Road and Old Wareham Road Roundabout will start ahead of schedule.

-Phase one of these works, from Old Wareham Road roundabout to the Wessex Trade Centre, will start on 14 April 2025.
+Phase one of these works, from Old Wareham Road roundabout to Albion Close, started on 14 April 2025.
 Work will be carried out using temporary road narrowing - traffic will still be two-way.

 The following sustainable travel improvements will be constructed between Old Wareham roundabout and Sea View Road junction: